shalomirungu/Group16_project_work/README.md

   #### Interpretation
  R-squared: The R-squared value is 0.493, indicating that approximately 49.3% of the variance in price can be explained by the sqft_living.

-The model is statistically significant overall, with an F-statistic p-value well below 0.05 .The intercept is USD -4.399e+04 meaning that when all other variables are zero the estimated price is USD -4.399e+04 The coefficient is 280 meaning that for every unit increase in sqaure footage of sqft_living,the price increases by USD 280.8
+The model is statistically significant overall, with an F-statistic p-value well below 0.05.The intercept is USD -4.399e+04 meaning that when all other variables are zero the estimated price is USD -4.399e+04 The coefficient is 280 meaning that for every unit increase in square footage of sqft_living, the price increases by USD 280.8

 The model violates the normality assumptions of linear regression and homoscedasticity.

  ### Model 1b: log transformation of the model above.
   #### Interpretation
-The R-squared has slightly reduced but the the the normality and Homoscedasticity has improved as well.
+The R-squared has slightly reduced but the the normality and Homoscedasticity have improved as well.

 ### Model 2( First multiple regression model): bedrooms, bathrooms, sqft_living, sqft_lot, floors, waterfront, view, condition, grade, sqft_above, zipcode, lat, long, sqft_living15, year, Age_sold effect over price.
 #### Objective
 To investigate which variables affect price.
 #### Method
-Multiple linear regression modelling with all selected variables
+Multiple linear regression modeling with all selected variables

 #### Interpretation
 R-squared: The R-squared value is 0.772, indicating that approximately 77.2% of the variance in price can be explained by the 16 independent variables.